recursionlab/quorum/README.md

 ### 3. Agent Classes and Roles

-AGI-Quorum implements specialized agent classes, each serving distinct roles in the distributed cognition system:
+Quorum implements specialized agent classes, each serving distinct roles in the distributed cognition system:

 ```
 ┌────────────────────────┬────────────────────────┬───────────────────┐